 The popular festivals on the Island include the following:

 This is the most famous festival in Cape Verde, and it usually holds on most of the islands in February, close to Ash Wednesday.
-The carnival is characterized by revellers cladded in fancy dresses who throng streets creating an electrifying atmosphere with the beat of good music.
+The carnival is characterized by revellers, dressed in fancy dresses, thronging streets creating an electrifying atmosphere with the beat of good music.
 Watch the entertaining float procession with its incredible flamboyant costumes against the backdrop of clear blue sky.
 The carnival is always competitive as local districts try to impress the judges to be crowned the winner of the best street float.
 With its Brazilian influence, spontaneous street parties and electrifying atmosphere, Mindelo Carnival on the Island of Sao Vicente is by far the biggest with tens of thousands of people taking part.

 The flag feast is held on the Island of Fogo on April 30th in the city of Sao Filipe named after the patron saint of Fogo.
 It starts with the ritual of women peeling and pounding maize in a pestle to the beat of the drum.
 The flags are important symbols and are blessed in water.
 Fogo males compete in horse races to have the honour of organizing next year’s event.
 The event combines a ceremonial mass and street party.

 Tabanka means village in Guinea-Bissau.
-In Cape Verde, or more specifically Santiago island, it is a half religious, half social organisation, with participants basically among the poorest part of the population, a reminiscence of its origin among the slaves that were imported from the coast of West Africa.
+In Cape Verde, or more specifically Santiago island, it is a half religious, half social movement tool employed basically among the poorest part of the population, a reminiscence of its origin among the slaves that were imported from the coast of West Africa.